+The first step in validating the Creyos dementia protocol was to choose the optimal combination of cognitive tasks to include.
 Analyses started with examining scores from all 12 of the Creyos core cognitive tasks in adults age 50 and above.
-Using criteria similar to those above for detecting objective impairment, sensitivity and specificity were established in two samples: 8,473 healthy individuals and 3,665 patients from select neurology clinics.
-Every possible combination of six tasks was compared to the full 12-task battery in order to find candidates for an abbreviated assessment that takes half the time of the full battery, but provides similar results.
+Using criteria similar to those above for detecting objective impairment, the ability to distinguish patients from controls was calculated in two samples: 8,473 healthy individuals and 3,665 patients from select neurology clinics.
+Every possible combination of six tasks (all including the two from the screener) was compared to the full 12-task battery in order to find candidates for an abbreviated assessment that takes half the time of the full battery, but provides similar results.
 From these candidates, a six-task battery was selected to represent three distinct domains while taking as little time to complete as possible and being practical to administer to diverse patient populations (e.g., with any literacy level).
 The result is a short battery that is able to accurately distinguish healthy people from those who are potentially impaired.
+Together, the screener and the assessment provide a highly accurate set of tools for diagnosing and tracking dementia.